Skip to main content

 The Threat of Co-Mingling

-In a poorly architected, fully multi-tenant SaaS application, every customer's vectors are dumped into a single, massive index.
+In a poorly architected, fully multi-tenant SaaS application, every customer's vectors are dumped into a single, significant index.

 Company A's ISO 27001 embeddings are mixed in the exact same index as Company B's highly confidential disaster recovery plan.
 The application relies entirely on application-layer filtering rules (e.g., where tenant_id = 123) to ensure Company A only sees its own data.